(Please note that this information below may change.)

 10. I completed my undergraduate degree abroad, and subsequently earned a master's at an accredited U.S. institution.
 Can I still apply?

-Yes, as long as all your prerequisites were completed at a regionally accredited U.S. institution.
+Yes, as long as all your prerequisites were completed at a regionally accredited U.S. or Canadian institution.

 11. Do you prefer that I take my prerequisites at a 4 year college?

 No. Courses taken at a community college are accepted and are considered equally.
 Taking them at a 4-year college does not help or hinder your application.
 The institution should be regionally accredited.
 Online didactic courses taken at regionally accreditation institutions will also be accepted.
-Online lab courses are not acceptable.
+Online lab courses are accepted.

 1. What type of clinical experience are you looking for?